razaneabd/stable-diffusion-xl-fine-tuning/README.md

 This repository contains two main components:
 1. **Fine-tuning Notebook**: A Google Colab notebook to fine-tune **Stable Diffusion XL (SDXL)** on a custom dataset using **DreamBooth** combined with **LoRA (Low-Rank Adaptation)**.
-2. **Deployment Notebook**: A Gradio-powered interactive WebUI that allows generating images of *Michael Scott* from *The Office* using the fine-tuned LoRA weights.
+2. **Deployment file**: A Gradio-powered interactive WebUI that allows generating images of *Michael Scott* from *The Office* using the fine-tuned LoRA weights.

 The project demonstrates how to adapt a large general-purpose text-to-image model (SDXL) to a niche subject by leveraging lightweight fine-tuning techniques.